 Under the Hood

-The 2016 BMW 3 Series lineup offers three 4-cylinder turbos: a 2.0-liter in the 320i, a more powerful version in the 328i, and a turbodiesel.
-There’s the new turbocharged 3.0-liter inline-6 in 340i models, and the twin-turbo version in the M3.
-The 335i Gran Turismo retains the previous-gen 6-cylinder.
+The 2018 BMW 3 Series lineup offers three 4-cylinder turbocharged engines: a 2.0-liter in the 320i, a more powerful version in the 330i, and a 2.0-liter turbodiesel.
+Then there’s the new turbocharged 3.0-liter inline-6 in 340i models, and the twin-turbo version in the M3, which makes 425 horsepower.
 Most models can be ordered with a 6-speed manual transmission or an 8-speed automatic.
 The M3 comes with the manual or a 7-speed dual-clutch automatic.
-New for 2016 is the 330e plug-in hybrid, which pairs an electric motor and a turbocharged 4-cylinder for 25 miles on battery power alone or total range of 373 miles.
+New last year was the 330e plug-in hybrid, which pairs an electric motor and a turbocharged 4-cylinder for 25 miles on battery power alone or total range of 373 miles.
 Most 3 Series models come with a fuel-saving stop/start feature.
 Unfortunately it shudders when the engine restarts and thankfully can be deactivated.

 2.0-liter turbocharged inline-4 (320i)